benmvp/slides/2022/connecttech/ts-react.md

 NOTES:

-- So I'm gonna spend rest of our time showing TS features that can prevent these bugs
+- So I'm gonna spend rest of our time showing TypeScript features that can prevent these bugs
 - There's lots TS can do
-  * But I am going to focus on TS for the React world
+  - But I am going to focus on TypeScript specifically for the React world
 - So as a heads up, I'm assuming that you have developed in React before
-  * But you know little to no TypeScript
+  - But you know little to no TypeScript
-  * Even if you know lots of TS you'll get tons out of this
+  - I will be explaining various concepts as we go
-  * But for those that don't know TS I will be explaining the concepts as we go
+  - But even if you know lots of TS I think you'll get tons out of this

 =====